Middle School Handbook

 As required by Federal law, parents will be requested to have their child’s blood checked for HIV, HBV, and other blood-borne pathogens when the child has bled at school and students or staff members have been exposed to the blood.
 Any testing is subject to laws protecting confidentiality.

 A student can access special education services through the proper evaluation procedures.
 Parent involvement in this procedure is important and required by Federal (IDEA) and State law.
-Contact our district’s Special Education secretary, at 748-3012 to inquire about evaluation procedures and programs.
+Contact your building administrator or your school’s psychologist to inquire about evaluation procedures and programs.

 Limited proficiency in the English language should not be a barrier to equal participation in the instructional or extra-curricular programs of the District.
-It is, therefore the policy of this District that those students identified as having limited English proficiency will be provided additional support and instruction to assist them in gaining English proficiency and in accessing the educational and extra-curricular program offered by the District.
-Parents should contact Emily
+It is, therefore, the policy of this District that those students identified as having limited English proficiency will be provided additional support and instruction to assist them in gaining English proficiency and in accessing the educational and extra-curricular program offered by the District.
+Parents should contact their building principal with any questions pertaining to EL services.

 The School District maintains many student records including both directory information and confidential information.